$227,899Average Value$123Average Price per Sq Ft2Homes For Sale

 1/2

-Working up a sweat on the Mingo Trail
+Working up a sweat on neighborhood parks and trails

-The Mingo Trail runs along the creek of the same name for over 6 miles, offering excellent terrain for hiking and mountain biking.
-A half-mile exercise path at nearby Terrace Park pairs with plenty of open space for dogs to run around.
-McClure Park, about 2 miles away, features a disc golf course, baseball field, playground and seasonal public pool.
+Runners, power walkers and paw parents will find plenty of places to log miles in this neighborhood.
+The Mingo Trail runs along the creek of the same name for over 6 miles, offering good terrain for hiking and mountain biking.
+The exercise path at nearby Terrace Park measures over half a mile, with plenty of open space for dogs to run around.
+McClure Park is also close by and features a disc golf course, sports fields, tennis and basketball courts, a playground and a seasonal public pool.
+The community center at McClure is now home to the Tulsa Glass Blowing School, which offers private lessons and multi-week classes.

 Mingo Valley's beauty unfolds as people walk the trail, connecting with nature's tranquility.